Updated: Apr 6

 Want to enhance critical thinking skills?
 Use a topic that's controversial or about a key idea explored in one of the class's studied texts.

 Treat students' 'dashes' as banks of writing possibilities to return to later for developing into crafted pieces.
+(To help students to develop their ideas, these handy reference sheets work every time!)

 Swoon!
 Such a multi-faceted strategy!